ricardopieper/donkey-lang/README.md

  - Casts are valid
  - Member access in exprs are valid
  - item arrays are all the same type as the first one
+ - Binary operators are valid/exist for the lhs and rhs types